 Data from 5723 loans could have been exposed by accessing a specific URL.
 Details such as IBAN, loan number, loan total and the bank account contact person could have been used to perform spear phishing attacks.

 I reported this privacy flaw to the CSIRT Italia and the platform’s DPO.
 The issue has been solved after 2 days, but I still haven’t heard from them.

-Tags: responsible disclosure, security, privacy
+Tags: coordinated vulnerability disclosure, security, privacy